-Ann Levine, the Founder and Chief Consultant at Law School Expert has personally helped over 1,500 law school applicants reach their law school admission goals.
+Ann Levine, the Founder and Chief Law School Admission Consultant at Law School Expert has personally helped over 2,000 law school applicants reach their law school admission goals.
 Ann is also the author of the bestselling law school admission guidebook, The Law School Admission Game.
 You should take the time to review her success stories to understand more about how she has been helpful to others.
-If you select the unlimited advice package or the personal statement consulting package, you work directly with Ann Levine and she is available to provide you with advice and feedback during the entire admissions cycle for every school to which you apply.
-She picks up the phone, answers your emails and personally edits the components of your applications in addition to much more.
+If you select the The Works Package or the Personal Statement PLUS Package, you work directly with Ann Levine and she is available to provide you with advice and feedback during the entire admissions cycle for every school to which you apply.
+She picks up the phone, answers your emails, and personally edits the components of your applications in addition to much more.

 Law School Expert’s top differentiators are as follows:

-Both Ann Levine and Jocelyn Glantz, Law School Expert’s two law school admission consultants, have both actually made admission decisions and recruited students as directors of admissions at ABA-approved law schools.
-As Director of Admissions for two ABA-approved schools, Ann reviewed every application, decided whether to admit, reject, wait-list, or send a file to committee review.
+Ann Levine and Jocelyn Glantz, Law School Expert’s law school admission consultants, have both actually made admission decisions and recruited students as directors of admissions at ABA-approved law schools.
+As Director of Admissions for two ABA-approved schools, Ann reviewed every application, decided whether to admit, reject, waitlist, or send a file to committee review.
 She made scholarship and waitlist decisions.

-Ann is also the author of the Amazon bestselling (and Award winning) book, The Law School Admission Game: Play Like an Expert, available digitally and as an audio book.
-Jocelyn served as Assistant Director of Admissions for Brooklyn Law School after graduating from the institution, then has worked as an admission consultant for Kaplan and for herself, specializing in law school admission for over ten years.
+Ann is also the author of the Amazon.com bestselling (and award winning) law school admission guide, The Law School Admission Game: Play Like an Expert, available digitally and as an audio book.
+Jocelyn served as Assistant Director of Admissions for Brooklyn Law School after graduating from the institution, then worked as an admission consultant for Kaplan and for herself, specializing in law school admission for over 10 years.

-Ann Levine works with all clients that have purchased the unlimited advice package or the personal statement consulting package.
-“I take on the same number of clients each year so I have it down to a system.
+Ann Levine works with all clients that purchase the The Works Package or the Personal Statement PLUS Package.
+As Ann explains, “I take on the same number of clients each year so I have it down to a system.
 It’s really important to me that I turn personal statements around within a business day or two, that I return resumes and addenda and shorter review items within a day or day and a half, and that I return all e-mails and phone calls promptly.

 For more about what Ann’s clients think, please visit our success stories.

 Yes.
-Unlimited review and editing of as many essays as you write is included in the unlimited advice package.
+Unlimited review and editing of as many essays as you write is included in the The Works Package.
 Ann Levine will even help you tailor each essay to each school’s requirements.
 For example, cutting down Berkeley’s 4-page personal statement to Tulane’s requirement of 250 words.
-Ann will also provide guidance on answering questions like “Why Duke” and “Why SMU Dedman” and school-specific nuances that help move you from the “wait list” pile to the “admit right now” pile.
+Ann will also provide guidance on answering questions like “Why Duke” and “Why SMU Dedman” and school-specific nuances that help move you from the “waitlist” pile to the “admit right now” pile.

 Your personal statement needs to portray your individual strengths, maturity, work experience, accomplishments and diversity.
 The personal statements in the essay books tend to be over-the-top sob stories that would never work in real life.
 You need an essay that conveys who you are and what is important to you.
 It must sound like you; you will find no cookie-cutter essays here.